Labels and taints

 - This taint prevents regular workloads (pods without matching tolerations) from being scheduled on the control-plane

-- Only system components — like kube-apiserver, etcd, coredns, or network plugins such as Calico — can run there, since they include explicit tolerations for this taint
+- Only system components, like kube-apiserver, etcd, coredns, or network plugins such as Calico, can run there, since they include explicit tolerations for this taint

 If, for some reason the taint was removed, it can be reapplied by this command:

-kubectl taint nodes dev-m-v1 node-role.kubernetes.io/master=:NoSchedule
+kubectl taint nodes master-1 node-role.kubernetes.io/master=:NoSchedule

-- kubectl taint nodes — applies or removes taints on one or more nodes.
+- kubectl taint nodes: applies or removes taints on one or more nodes.

-- node-role.kubernetes.io/master — the key of the taint (a label-like identifier).
+- node-role.kubernetes.io/master: the key of the taint (a label-like identifier).

-- = — since no value is provided, it’s set as an empty string.
+- =: since no value is provided, it’s set as an empty string.

-- NoSchedule — the effect of the taint: → means “do not schedule any new pods that don’t tolerate this taint.”
+- NoSchedule.
+The effect of the taint: → means “do not schedule any new pods that don’t tolerate this taint.”

 Removing a taint